for...of

 - The first loop (

-) iterates all cells in the quadrille to randomly fill them with emojis. - The second loop (
+) iterates all cells to fill them randomly. - The second loop (

 (click on canvas to randomize q